UBIEEE/Project-EverGreen/README.md

 ## Setting up the Docker Environment

-Before starting up the container, make sure to run the command `python manage.py makemigrations` if you have made any changes to the database models.

 In the root directory of the project, type `docker compose up --build --force-recreate` to spin up the containers.
+The poetry environment does not need to be activated for this.

+The database migrations should be automatically applied by Docker when it spins up the containers.
+If you are receiving errors during this step, it is best to delete any old containers and volumes you have lying around to ensure that Docker creates the setup form a clean state.

-After the containers are up you can use the command `docker compose exec django python manage.py migrate` for the database migrations and then `docker compose exec django python manage.py createsuperuser` to make your admin user.
+You can use the command `docker compose exec django python manage.py createsuperuser` to make your admin user from a separate terminal.
 You can then go to the `/admin` panel and login with those credentials that you used to create the super user.